 The world’s largest online cybersecurity exercise consisted of two scenarios: the teams had to repel a massive cyberattack in real time and subsequently investigated the incident.
 The participants from the financial and IT sectors proved to be the most prepared.
 This should not come as a surprise, since security assessment expertise in these sectors is quite a big priority.
 Furthermore, they widely apply classic forensics and Threat Hunting — an approach whereby specialists continuously hunt for threats by manually analyzing security events from various sources, rather than waiting for security alerts to go off.

-The training attracted 120 organisations from 29 countries.
+The training attracted 120 organizations from 29 countries.
 These included: banks, telecom companies, energy suppliers, healthcare institutions, universities as well as state and law enforcement agencies.

-Cyber Polygon 2020 also featured an online conference, where senior officials of international organisations and leading corporations discussed the latest cybersecurity trends and threats.
+Cyber Polygon 2020 also featured an online conference, where senior officials of international organizations and leading corporations discussed the latest cybersecurity trends and threats.
 The key takeaways from the discussions:

-- The pandemic has accelerated digitalisation, which poses new risks and challenges to businesses.
+- The pandemic has accelerated digitalization, which poses new risks and challenges to businesses.

 - Critical infrastructure companies are exposed to the highest risk: healthcare, financial institutions, government agencies, manufacturing, IT and telecom.
-Being the most frequent targets of attacks, such organisations incur enormous losses.
+Being the most frequent targets of attacks, such organizations incur enormous losses.

 The live stream gathered 5 million viewers from 57 states, the recording is available on the Cyber Polygon website.